-The eye round cut is one of the leanest piece of meat, regardless where you buy it.
+The eye round cut is one of the leanest pieces of meat, regardless of where you buy it.
 I prefer to buy a USDA “prime cut” at the butcher shop or at Whole Foods.
 Simply because a prime cut of meat is much more tender than a “choice cut.”
 And, it has less fat on it for me to trim off.

 What Sides Go with This Eye Round Roast?

 This eye round roast makes a delicious meal and it pairs well with side dishes like our easy garlic mashed potatoes, or with our mom’s best potato pie to soak up some of its delicious juices.

 And, try our sweet garden peas and cheesy mini biscuits!
 Both will complement this roast as well.